Great Victorian Bike Ride: Economic benefits

 The Great Vic is recognised to be economically beneficial to towns along the route, particularly food outlets in towns used for overnight stops and community groups who run successful fundraisers.
 Some towns and businesses go to great lengths to cater to the thousands of riders passing through.
 The Herald Sun has stated that "for a small country town, hosting an overnight stay of the Great Victorian Bike Ride is akin to winning the Olympic Games", with some traders reaping "an extra week's, month's, even a year's income from a ride visit".

-In 2010 it was estimated that each town hosting a night's stop took in more than 150,000 from the visitors, with additional income coming from the ride organisers.
+In 2010 it was estimated that each town hosting a night's stop took in more than A$150,000 from the visitors, with additional income coming from the ride organisers.
 There were also longer-term benefits because riders regularly returned later to revisit the towns and areas, often bringing others with them.
-The total economic benefit to communities visited during the 2011 ride was estimated at about $2 million.
+The total economic benefit to communities visited during the 2011 ride was estimated at $2 million.